Dogs and Skunks: A Smelly Dilemma

 In the United States, skunks can be carriers of rabies.
 If you suspect your pet has been bitten by a skunk, it is best to contact a veterinarian right away.

-The APCC is your best resource for any animal poison-related emergency—24 hours a day, 365 days a year.
-If you think that your pet may have ingested a potentially poisonous substance, call your veterinarian or the ASPCA Poison Control Center at (888) 426-4435 immediately.
+If you suspect that your pet has been exposed to something potentially toxic, please call your veterinarian or the ASPCA Animal Poison Control Center at (888) 426-4435 immediately.